Internet-Draft The GNUnet communicators August 2024

 +-----+-----+-----+-----+-----+-----+-----+-----+

-Figure 3: The wire format used for creating the signature of the identification packet.
+Figure 3: The wire format of the data structure over which the signature of the UDP Confirmation header is computed.

 SIZE